Netflix/falcor/documentation/router.md

 Ideally the Netflix application would be able to retrieve this information using the following Path Sets:

-”genreList[0..3].name”
+"genreList[0..3].name"
-”genreList[0..3].titles[0..4].boxshot”
+"genreList[0..3].titles[0..4].boxshot"

-In order for these paths to retrieved the necessary information, we would need the Router’s JSON object to have the following structure:
+In order for these paths to retrieved the necessary information, we would need the Router's JSON object to have the following structure:

 (example Neflix JSON)

 Note that this tree can contain duplicates, because multiple genre list could contain the same title.
-Multiple copies of the same object in a serial graph can create inconsistency in the Netflix client’s cache if changes to one copy of an object are not migrated to all of the other copies.
+Multiple copies of the same object in a serial graph can create inconsistency in the Netflix client's cache if changes to one copy of an object are not migrated to all of the other copies.
 To eliminate all duplicates, we convert this cereal schema into a JSON Graph schema.

 We can convert the serial object above to a JSON Graph in two easy steps: